Receiving a Reiki session is like receiving a gift

-In a Reiki session, the client usually lies down on a massage table, fully-clothed and then the Reiki practitioner places her hands on or above the body, on specific places on the body; over the client’s eyes, temples, back of head, shoulders, neck, back, over the stomach/ liver region, knees and feet.
+In a traditional, in-person Reiki session, the client usually lies down on a massage table, fully-clothed and then the Reiki practitioner places her hands on or above the body, on specific places on the body; over the client’s eyes, temples, back of head, shoulders, neck, back, over the stomach/ liver region, knees and feet.
 At each hand position, the Reiki flows warmly into the body.
-As the Reiki healing energy flows from God through the practitioner’s hands into the client’s body; the client usually senses the heat coming from the hands of the Reiki practitioner and this heat helps the body to relax and let go.
+As the Reiki healing energy flows from God or the Universe through the practitioner’s hands into the client’s body; the client usually senses the heat coming from the hands of the Reiki practitioner and this heat helps the body to relax and let go.
 Benefits occur from Reiki sessions, regardless of how long the session lasts.
 I typically give 30-40 minute Reiki sessions and I have witnessed great relaxation resulting from sessions as short as five minutes; it doesn’t have to take a long time to change your state from a tense body to a relaxed body.
 Certainly, it is preferred to allow as much time as possible for the body to completely relax and for the client to receive the most benefits from the session and a 40 min session is recommended.
 Current times have created the need for virtual Reiki sessions.

 I haven’t met a person yet who didn’t enjoy being deeply relaxed and this is one reason why people continue to choose to receive Reiki, even on a maintenance basis.